PAIR-code/deliberate-lab/README.md

 Upon running `npm run build`, if the emulator is running, it will automatically reload the functions.

+### Authentication

+This project sets up Firebase Authentication with email/password and Google sign-in.

+#### Email - Password authentication

+By default, experiment participants log in using their `uid`.
+It is passed to the Firebase Authentication service as `email:{uid}@palabrate` and `password:{uid}`.

+#### Google sign-in

+The Google sign-in is used for the administrators.
+They can log in using their Google account.

+In order to create a dummy google account when running the project locally with emulators, follow these steps:

+1. Launch the frontend and click on the Google sign-in button.
+2. Create a new dummy profile.
+3. Go to the Firebase Authentication UI and edit the created profile by adding `{"role": "experimenter"}` to the `Custom Claims` field.
+Add a dummy password, and save the profile.

+You can now login as an experimenter using this profile.

 ### Emulators

 In order to run offline and for development purposes, we use Java Firebase emulators.